HodusGame/SkyTap/README.md

 This project includes some things including:
 General menu of several objects
 Menus with levels :
-2.Уровень 1
+2.lvl 1
-3.Уровнь 2
+3.lvl 2
-4.Уровень 3
+4.lvl 3
-5.Уровень 4
+5.lvl 4
-6.Уровень 5
+6.lvl 5
-Меню магазина , состящие из 9 блоков с разными скинами (по 25 AllPoint) All point (общий счет , после проигрыша не онуляется) Game point (игровой счет , онуляется после проигрыша) Кнопка рестарта...

-Весь код находится в одном файле (main.lua)
-Вся графика находятся  в общей папке (34 спрайта)
+The menu of the store, consisting of 9 blocks with different skins (by 25 AllPoint) All point (the total account, after loss is not nullified) Game point (game account, is reset after losing)

+Restart button...

+All code is in one file (main.lua)

+All graphics are in a shared folder (34 sprite)